Skip to the main content.

 These four quadrants visually represent the different types of RFxs used in procurement, categorized by their required level of supplier innovation and readiness to buy.
 The vertical axis reflects how much innovation (or customization) is required from suppliers to serve your needs, while the horizontal axis reflects your readiness to buy.

-In practice, this simple framework helps you align RFx types to your strategic sourcing strategy and pick the right option for different needs.
+In practice, this simple framework helps you align RFx types to your sourcing strategy and pick the right option for different needs.

 RFI (Request for Information)